2013 Hong Kong dock strike: Negotiations and strike actions

 Global Stevedores, a contractor who employs fewer than 200 dock workers, announced on 19 April that it would be winding up in June at the expiry of its contract with HIT due to "an inability ... to continue its operations" – three-quarters of the company's workers had gone on strike and the union's 20-percent pay rise demand could not be met.
 However, the workers regard this closure as a move calculated to put pressure on them.

 During the third week of the dispute, the union and HIT both engaged in war of words in the press.
 HIT took out full-page advertisements in almost all local newspapers on 20 April, except the anti-government Apple Daily, not merely defending itself but making personal attacks on Lee Cheuk-yan claiming he is using the workers to further his own political ends.
-HIT's advertisement in the English-language press said union demands for a 20 percent raise would "create an impact across other industries and cause irreparable damage to Hong Kong."
+HIT's advertisement in the English-language press said union demands for a 20 per cent raise would "create an impact across other industries and cause irreparable damage to Hong Kong."
 Canning Fok, managing director of the Hutchsion Whampoa group, publicly alleged that Lee Cheuk-yan was not genuinely interested in helping the workers and harboured ulterior motives.
 He criticised Lee for "resort[ing] to every means ... hoping that as the strike drags on, he can negotiate with Mr Li so as to boost his own publicity."
 Fok likened the style of the dispute to the Cultural Revolution, "where people are vilified on banners and posters".
 The SCMP estimated the series of adverts would have cost around HK$1 million.
 Workers took out advertising space in Ming Pao Daily with a headline suggesting that Li Ka-shing did not really understand their situation.

 On 1 May 2013, Hutchison Port Holdings group managing director John Meredith published an article in several Chinese-language newspapers said the strike was jeopardising Hong Kong's entrepot status.
 "The union and its leaders said they would protect the livelihood of workers, but it seems to me that they are more concerned about the political bargaining chip they have gained," he said.
 Meredith accused Lee Cheuk-yan for ignoring such facts, saying that Lee's "Cultural Revolution-style" banners targeted tycoon Li Ka-shing and even Hutchison businesses, stating making politicised and exaggerated gestures do not help.
 Lee slammed the company for resorting to delaying tactics and neglecting the problems of pay rises and working conditions.

-After 40 days of strike action, the union called an end to the dispute, having secured promises of a pay deal of 9.8 percent for all workers including non-strikers and improved working conditions.
+After 40 days of strike action, the union called an end to the dispute, having secured promises of a pay deal of 9.8 per cent for all workers including non-strikers and improved working conditions.